-Imagine this – you arrive home from work on a stinking hot day but you don’t need to lift a finger to turn on the air conditioning, close the blinds on the western side, or open windows.
-As an added bonus, when you collect the mail you can grin at the news that your energy retailer owes YOU money, not the other way round!
+Imagine this – you arrive home from work on a stinking hot day but you don’t need to lift a finger to turn on the air conditioning, close the blinds or open windows.
+As an added bonus, when you collect the mail you can grin at the news that your energy retailer owes you money.

 The new luxury trend in residential is definitely the smart home – comfortable, energy-efficient, connected, controllable, and cheap as chips to operate.
 Automated, weather-responsive control of windows, blinds, and air conditioning is one of the options that is in demand right now.

 The systems are driven by weather stations that monitor temperature, humidity, wind, daylight, and UV levels.
 These savvy devices communicate conditions to a CBUS system that can either automatically or manually control the opening and closing of windows, the level of artificial light, angle of internal blind slats, and the air conditioning or heating system.

 Home owners can pre-set “scenes” in the CBUS system for their preferred conditions.
 They can also manage or monitor the operation of the system via apps on a smartphone or tablet, as well as digital screens mounted in the home.

 Such systems can be retrofitted as part of a renovation job, or be part of the package in a new build.
 As they need to be responsive to actual conditions, suppliers like WAREMA recommend they be installed where they will not be shaded by trees or other buildings.

 Also, because they form part of the “brains” of a smart home system, they need to be in a location that is free from interference by other electronics, such as TV aerials.

 Installing LED lighting is becoming the business-as-usual option for many home builders.
 For the occupant, this has advantages including lower energy use than halogens, less frequent replacement of bulbs, and reduced fire risk.